zjuzpw/EWT-STGLUBE-EC/README.md

 # EWT-STGLUBE-EC
 Data and codes of EWT-STGLUBE-EC.
-All data and codes will be publicized after the the confidentiality period.
+All data and codes will be publicized after the confidentiality period.
 ## Data description:
 "total": oxygen demand of downstream consumers.\
 "totalN": nitrogen demand of downstream consumers.\